valory-xyz/open-autonomy/docs/fsm-implementation.md

-# FSM implementation
+# FSM Implementation

-The `abstract_round_abci` skill implements the abstract classes for implementation of a replicated FSM application.
-Here we'll explain the implementation of and relationship among its core concepts, which are the `Period State`, `Round`, `Period`, `Event` and `Behaviour`.
+!!!note
+    The snippets of code presented here are a simplified representation of the actual implementation.
+We refer the reader to the corresponding API documentation for the complete details.

+Here, we explain the
+implementation of and relationship among the Valory stack FSMs core components, as discussed in the previous section.
+Namely, `Round`, `Behaviour`, `Period`, `PeriodState`, and `Event`.
+The `abstract_round_abci` skill implements the abstract classes for implementation of these components.

-### The Period State
+### Period State

 The `BasePeriodState` provides access to state variables stored in a `StateDB` shared by the agents throughout the entire period, and which can be updated during rounds.
 It provides access to information such as the participants and their votes in various types of voting rounds.
-This class is typically derived from during the implementation of a skill by the developer to provide additional functionality that is relevant for the execution of that skill.
+This class is typically derived during the implementation of a skill by the developer, in order to provide additional functionality that is relevant for the execution of that skill.

 ```python
 # skills.abstract_round_abci.base.py

 class BasePeriodState:
     """Class to represent a period state."""